 See some tips below to learn how they do it:

-First, make sure the grains are at a safe moisture level before storing them.
-Wet or damp grains are notorious for breeding molds, so be certain to dry the grains sufficiently first.
-According to FAO, rice can be stored at a moisture level (MC) of 13.5%, while beans can be at 15%.
+First, ensure the grains are at their safe moisture level before storing them.
+Wet or damp grains are notorious for breeding molds, so it is vital to dry them sufficiently to their safe moisture content (MC) level first.
+According to FAO, rice can be stored at an MC level of 13.5%, while beans can be at 15%.
 For wheat and maize, 13.5% can also be a safe level.

 Second, it is a good practice to keep external moisture away from the storage container and area.
-If moisture gets into the stored grains, mold will also begin to grow even if the grains were stored at a safe MC level.
-This means keeping the grains from rain and flood, which can severely damage stocks.
+If moisture gets into the stored grains, mold will also begin to grow even if the grains are stored at their safe MC level.
+Having reliable storage is a must in keeping the grains away from excess moisture due to weather effects such as rain and flood, which can severely damage stocks.

 A third tip is to avoid high temperatures in the storage area.
-If the grains are stored outside, be sure to keep the container in the shade so as not to expose it in direct sunlight.
-High temperatures can trigger the remaining moisture in the grain to evaporate, leading to condensation and reabsorption of moisture once temperatures lower typically at night.
+If the grains are stored outside, be sure to keep the container in the shade so as not to expose it to direct sunlight.
+High temperatures can trigger the remaining moisture in the grain to evaporate — leading to condensation and eventually, moisture reabsorption once temperatures lower at night.

 Lastly, use gas-tight and moisture-tight storage solutions.
-This will ensure that the grains are protected from moisture damage that can lead to molds.
-This step also protects the grains’ quality.
+This will ensure that the grains are secured and safe from external factors.
+A secured and safe storage ensures that the grains are protected from moisture damage that can lead to molds.
+This step also protects the grains’ quality which may be affected by changing moisture levels.

-Hermetic storage, like the GrainPro Cocoon, can protect grains from moisture damage and mold growth.
-Additionally, it can also control insect infestations due to its ability to deprive the insects of the oxygen they need in order to survive.
+Hermetic storage, like the GrainPro Cocoon, can protect grains from moisture damage and mold growth due to outside factors.
+Additionally, it can also control insect infestations due to its secured modified atmosphere, which gives it the ability to deprive the insects of the oxygen they need to survive.

 Date Published: March 13, 2019